sdesabbata/r-for-geographic-data-science/docs/203-comparing-data.md

 The variable `perc_flats` has 127 values with ties and `perc_2ormore_cars` has 115  values with ties.
 As such, using *Spearman's rho* is not advisable and *Kendall's tau* should be used.
 As above, we can set the significance threshold to `0.01`.

 Finally, we can run the `cor.test` function to assess the relationship between the two variables.
 The code below saves the results of the test to a variable.
-This afford to subsequent actions.
+This allows for two subsequent actions.
 First, we can show the full results by simply invoking the name of the variable (term used in the programming-related meaning here) in the final line of the code.
-Second, we can extract and square the estimate value in RMarkdwon in the following paragraph, to show the percentage of shared variace.
+Second, we can extract and square the estimated value in RMarkdwon in the following paragraph, to show the percentage of shared variance.

 ```r